-As a defense to certain conditions of infection, animal cells generate a group of substances called interferons which, by a complex mechanism, inhibit replication of viruses.
-They are specific to the cell species from which they were derived but not to the virus which elicited their generation.
-(Mouse interferon will protect mouse but not human cells from any viral infection.)
+As a defense to certain conditions of infection, animal cells generate substances called interferons that, by a complex mechanism, inhibit replication of viruses.
+They are specific to the cell species from which they were derived, but not to the virus that elicited their generation.
+For example, mouse interferon will protect mouse cells, but not human cells, from any viral infection.

 Virus infections spread in several ways: through aerosols and dust, by direct contact with carriers or their excretions, and by bites or stings of animal and insect vectors.
-At the point of entry, infected cells undergo viremia.
+At the point of entry, infected cells undergo viremia, appearing in the blood.
 From there, the virus becomes disseminated by secretions.
-It is carried through the lymphatic system and bloodstream to other target organs, where secondary viremias occur (except in localized infections like warts).
+It is carried through the lymphatic system and bloodstream to other target organs, where secondary viremias occur (except in localized infections, such as warts).
 In most cases, viral infections are of short duration and great severity.
-However, persistent infections are not uncommon (herpes, adeno, various paramyxoviruses like measles).
+However, persistent infections are not uncommon.
 See also: Virus infection, latent, persistent, slow

-The afflicted organism mounts a variety of defenses, the most important of which is the immune response.
+The afflicted organism mounts a variety of defenses, and the most important defense is the immune response.
 Circulating antibodies against viral proteins are generated.
-Those interacting with virion surface proteins neutralize the infectious potential of the virus.
-Although the antibodies are specific against the virus which has elicited them, they will cross-react with closely related virus strains.
+Those antibodies interacting with virion surface proteins neutralize the infectious potential of the virus.
+Although the antibodies are specific against the virus that has elicited them, they will cross-react with closely related virus strains.
 The specificity of neutralizing antibodies obtained from experimentally injected animals is utilized for diagnostic purposes or in quantitative assays.
 In addition to the circulating antibodies, cell-mediated immune responses also take place.
 The most important of these is the production of cytotoxic thymus-derived lymphocytes, found in the lymph nodes, spleen, and blood.
-They destroy all cells which harbor in their membrane viral glycoproteins, regardless of whether these cells are actively involved in virus synthesis or acquired the viral proteins by membrane fusion with inactive virions or cell debris.
+They destroy all cells that harbor viral glycoproteins in their membranes, regardless of whether these cells are actively involved in virus synthesis or acquired the viral proteins by membrane fusion with inactive virions or cell debris.
 The cell-mediated immunity has been demonstrated to be more important to the process of recovery than circulating antibodies.
 In spite of their beneficial role, immune responses often seriously contribute to the pathology of the disease.
-Circulating antigen–antibody complexes can lodge in organs and cause inflammation; cell-mediated responses have been known to produce severe shock syndromes in patients with a history of previous exposures to the virus.
-See also: Antibody; Autoimmunity; Cellular immunology; Immunity; Virus interference
+Circulating antigen–antibody complexes can lodge in organs and cause inflammation.
+Moreover, cell-mediated responses have been known to produce severe shock syndromes in patients with a history of previous exposures to the virus.
+See also: Antibody; Antigen; Antigen-antibody reaction; Autoimmunity; Cellular immunology; Immunity; Virus interference

 Viruses are resistant to the antibiotics commonly used against bacterial infections.
 The use of chemotherapeutic agents with antiviral activity is plagued by their toxicity to the animal host.
-However, the application of vaccines has been successful in the control of several viruses.
-The vaccines elicit immune responses and provide sometimes life‐long protection.
+However, the application of vaccines has been successful in the control of many viruses.
+Vaccines elicit immune responses and often provide lifelong protection.
 Two types of vaccines have been applied: inactivated virus and live attenuated virus.
 Various inactivation procedures are available.
-For example, in preparations of polio vaccines (Salk), a combination of formalin and heat was utilized.
-Protection by attenuated live virus vaccines dates back as early as 1776, when Edward Jenner used infections with harmless cowpox to achieve protection from the devastating effects of smallpox.
-In modern times, an attenuated laboratory strain of smallpox has been applied so successfully that the disease is considered to be eradicated.
-A small probability of back mutations of the attenuated virus to a virulent strain makes applications of live vaccines somewhat riskier.
-On the other hand, protection is longer-lasting and, by virtue of spread to nonvaccinated individuals, more beneficial to the population group (herd effect).
-See also: Chemotherapy and other antineoplastic drugs; Poliomyelitis; Vaccination; Virus chemoprophylaxis
+See also: Chemotherapy and other antineoplastic drug treatments; Vaccination; Virus chemoprophylaxis

 In order to achieve full protection, it is important that the vaccine contain all the distinct antigenic types of the virus.
-Development of monoclonal antibodies led to a better characterization of these types in naturally occurring viruses.
-This information will undoubtedly lead to better vaccines.
-Moreover, monoclonal antibodies have aided investigations into the molecular structure of viral antigenic groups and brightened future prospects for synthetic vaccines.
-See also: Monoclonal antibodies; Virus; Virus classification
+Development of monoclonal antibodies [antibody proteins that bind to a specific target molecule (antigen) at one specific site (antigenic site)] has led to a better characterization of these types in naturally occurring viruses.
+This information is subsequently used to develop better vaccines.
+See also: Monoclonal antibodies